Mortgage for foreigners in Turkey

 - The customer's spouse must also consent to the contract if they are married by signing another document.

 - You can apply for the mortgage at least one or two months before to expedite the process.
 Online banking is generally faster.

-- Once you provide the necessary documentation, a credit check is conducted by the bank.
+- Once you provide the necessary documentation, the bank conducts a credit check.
 When it is approved, the bank will then carry out the valuation and survey of the property, which may take another few days.

 - The bank will then confirm the mortgage offer, which remains valid for four months if all goes well.

 - Bank will conduct the check on the title deed, too.

 - If all goes well, you will need to sign the formal Deed of Sale (tapu) and mortgage at the Tapu Office.

 - Turkish tax number